eclipse-kuksa/kuksa-hardware/sw_doc/configure_raspberryos.md

 If you want to use the OBD port, we recommend increasing the default baudrate.
 See the programming manual for details.
 You can also (mis)-use the OBD connection as general CAN sniffer, but there are performance limitations.
 See the [KUKSA.val DBC feeder documentation](https://github.com/eclipse/kuksa.val/tree/master/kuksa_feeders/dbc2val#elmobdlink-support) for details.
 Generally we recommend using the real CAN ports for CAN access, and use the STN2120 for OBD access only.

 ## Realtime Clock
 CANOPi contains an RTC, which means the board can keep time even when powered of.
-This is important because most cryptogrpahic protocols break if a system comes back of with a wrong time.
+This is important because most cryptographic protocols break if a system comes back with a wrong time.

 To use the RTC uncomment/add the following lines to `config.txt`

 ```
 dtparam=i2c_vc=on
-dtoverlay=i2c-rtc,pcf85063a,i2c_csi_dsi ,addr=0x51
+dtoverlay=i2c-rtc,pcf85063a,i2c_csi_dsi,addr=0x51
 ```

 Reboot and type

 ```
 dmesg | grep rtc
 ```

  to see whether the clock has been detected and

 ```